Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 An emergency discharging of all of that energy into space via the forcefields would have looked like a nuke going off.
 A *big* nuke.
 There was simply no way to stealthily get rid of that kind of energy quickly.

-*"So… the locals know we’re here."* Patel surmised.
+*"So... the locals know we’re here."* Patel surmised.

 McDaniel, who’d been recording her account for later analysis, nodded and tucked her tablet away under her armpit. *"Oh yes."* She agreed. *"They know."*